Ranked #1 Children's Hospital by U.S. News & World Report

 In our Neuromuscular Center at Boston Children’s Hospital, we closely tie our clinical care to the latest developments in research.
 A great deal of this research is going on right here at Boston Children’s.

 The genetic and molecular basis of many neuromuscular diseases was discovered at Boston Children’s.
 In the mid 1980s, Louis M. Kunkel, PhD and his colleagues identified the gene and encoded protein, dystrophin, that are altered in children with Duchenne and Becker muscular dystrophy.
 His lab later found genes in which mutations cause limb-girdle muscular dystrophies.
 Today, his laboratory is looking for new treatments for muscular dystrophies.

 Since the late 1990s, Alan H. Beggs, PhD has identified several genes that cause congenital myopathies, and they’re continuing to look for more.
 In 2008, Boston Children’s opened the Manton Center for Orphan Disease Research to conduct research aimed at finding new ways to diagnose and treat congenital myopathies and other rare diseases.

 Emmanuela Gussoni, PhD, Kunkel and other Boston Children’s researchers are working to develop stem cell therapies for muscular dystrophy and other neuromuscular diseases.
 An overview of these efforts is given at the Muscular Disorders page of the Children’s Stem Cell website and in a post on Boston Children’s research and innovations blog Vector.

-Basil Darras, MD and Peter Kang, MD, neurologists in our clinical Neuromuscular Center, are working with these laboratories to identify new genes responsible for neuromuscular disorders and to develop new treatments.
+Basil Darras, MD is working with these laboratories to identify new genes responsible for neuromuscular disorders and to develop new treatments.
 We hope that as potential treatments are found in the laboratory, we can quickly move them into clinical trials for our patients.

 Boston Children’s is a major site for clinical studies on spinal muscular atrophy and muscular dystrophy.
 In 2008, physicians in the Neuromuscular Center founded the Boston Children’s Hospital MDA Clinical Research Center, one of five sites in the United States funded by the Muscular Dystrophy Association to conduct multi-center clinical studies on muscular dystrophy.